TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.17.md

 ---

-And hide not thy face from thy servant; For I am in distress; answer me speedily.
+Don't hide your face from your servant, for I am in distress.
+Answer me speedily!